Best Microphones for Podcasts

 We highly recommend the Samson Go mic for travelling podcasters, who also want a budget friendly mic that has good quality sound output.

-This is one beautiful piece most users would agree.
+Razer Seiren Elite is our 8th best microphone for podcasting and you’ll agree with me that this is one beautiful microphone.
 For podcast and streaming, it will give you rich, warmer and clean sounds because it has a dynamic capsule that ensures minimal electronic interferences.

 Its best feature and probably why it’s so highly-priced, is the High Pass Filter Cuts for eliminating those low-frequency vibrations in the background that would otherwise make your recording not to be crystal clear.